-- 1. Supports greater protections to victims of crime. - 2.
-Supports the City's right to use camera enforcement of traffic laws, reduce operational restrictions on the use of camera enforcement, and increases the fines associated with violations. - 3.
-Supports protocols and funding for shared, statewide emergency response communications, including supporting Larimer Emergency Telephone Authority (LETA) and other efforts to resolve 911 diversity issues, such as through the addition of an additional 911 provider. - 4.
-Opposes increased 911 provider tariffs without clear documentation of cost needs. - 5.
-Opposes initiatives that have the potential to compromise officer safety. - 6.
-Supports minimum training criteria and professional mediator certification that formally legitimizes the field of Alternative Dispute Resolution (ADR).
+- Supports greater protections to victims of crime. - 2.
+Supports the City's right to use camera enforcement of traffic laws, reduce operational restrictions on the use of camera enforcement, and increases the fines associated with violations.

-- 7. Supports maintenance of a statewide database of concealed weapons permits. - 8.
-Opposes municipal liability for prisoners' self-inflicted wounds while in police custody or detention facilities. - 9.
-Opposes efforts to undermine local control or enforcement of activities on public property. - 10.
-Supports a state fire code, the code of choice being the International Building and Fire Code, and allowing municipalities to adopt their own amendments. - 11.
-Opposes limits to local enforcement of the International Fire Code as adopted with local amendments, imposing inspection requirements or preventing collection of permit or inspection fees as required by the local jurisdiction. - 12.
-Opposes restricting any local jurisdiction from requiring the installation of fire sprinklers. - 13.
-Supports the City's ability to prohibit the use and sale of fireworks and allow counties and fire districts to prohibit and otherwise control fireworks within City boundaries. - 14.
-Supports efforts to reduce abuse and improper disposal of over-the-counter and prescription drugs. - 15.
-Supports exclusive digital communication networks for public safety personnel during emergencies.
+- 3. Supports protocols and funding for shared, statewide emergency response communications, including supporting Larimer Emergency Telephone Authority (LETA) and other efforts to resolve 911 diversity issues, such as through the addition of an additional 911 provider. - Opposes increased 911 provider tariffs without clear documentation of cost needs. - 5.
+Opposes initiatives that have the potential to compromise officer safety. - Supports minimum training criteria and professional mediator certification that formally legitimizes the field of Alternative Dispute Resolution (ADR). - Opposes municipal liability for prisoners' self-inflicted wounds while in police custody or detention facilities. - 8.
+Opposes efforts to undermine local control or enforcement of activities on public property. - Supports a state fire code, the code of choice being the International Building and Fire Code, and allowing municipalities to adopt their own amendments. - 10.
+Opposes limits to local enforcement of the International Fire Code as adopted with local amendments, imposing inspection requirements or preventing collection of permit or inspection fees as required by the local jurisdiction. - Opposes restricting any local jurisdiction from requiring the installation of fire sprinklers. - 12.
+Supports the City's ability to prohibit the use and sale of fireworks and allow counties and fire districts to prohibit and otherwise control fireworks within City boundaries. - 13.
+Supports efforts to reduce abuse and improper disposal of over-the-counter and prescription drugs.

+14. Supports exclusive digital communication networks for public safety personnel during emergencies.